Mobile Ordering

 Risk of delays High during build and iteration Low once setup is complete

-Best fit Large chains with unique workflows and tech resources Most single and multi-location pizzerias
+Best fit Large chains with unique workflows and technical resources Most single- and multi-location pizzerias

 Third-party aggregators are delivery platforms such as DoorDash, Uber Eats, and Grubhub that list your restaurant alongside others and handle customer ordering through their apps.